Click here for the home page

 The royal embalmers were not content to preserve appearances.
 Around the beginning of the IV dynasty, they started practicing true mummification.
 Now before they did the familiar bandaging they dried out the corpse in natron (a form of salt, sodium carbonate to be exact), and usually removed most of the internal organs so they could be dried separately, before decay set in.
 What the priestly surgeons took out was preserved with natron, in four jars called canopic jars; in their place the body cavity was packed with crushed myrrh leaves or resin-soaked linen.
 The heart, however, was left in the mummy, because it was thought it would be needed when the dead person appeared in judgment before the god Osiris, to testify that the soul was worthy to enter into Paradise.
 By contrast, the same embalmers who were careful in preserving all the other parts, thought the brain was unimportant, so if they removed it, they threw it away!
 The whole process took about 40 days, but they prolonged it to 70 days by reciting prayers and practicing magic every step of the way.

 At first mummification was so expensive that only the rich could afford it.
-Later, when the embalmers developed more effective techniques, they offered the old ones at a discount, so by the time of the New Kingdom, people of ordinary means could afford a funeral that would guarantee them a chance at the afterlife.
+Later, when the embalmers developed more effective techniques, they offered the old techniques at a discount, so by the time of the New Kingdom, people of ordinary means could afford a funeral that would guarantee them a chance at the afterlife.
 The poor could never afford even that, though, and continued to bury their dead in the sand the way their ancestors did originally.
 But you could say the poor had the last laugh, for robbers never bothered their final resting places.

 prayers for a dead king